 cindy storie-soth, rm ~ Sunflower Team - ON medical Leave until Sept 2020

 Cindy Storie-Soth’s journey to becoming a midwife began with her first pregnancy.
 Under the amazing care of midwives in Victoria, BC she brought her first daughter into the world at home over 18 years ago.
 She gently put her feet into the waters of maternity care by first working as a doula and childbirth educator.
 As her children grew and she gained more and more exposure to pregnant women and their families she knew midwifery was the profession for her and made the plunge and applied for admittance into the UBC Midwifery program.

 Her training in midwifery has taken her to Vancouver, Victoria, Campbell River, Nanaimo and all across the globe to Uganda.
-Having enjoyed her time in Nanaimo so much she settled here to practice full-time in July 2017.
 For Cindy, the teaching and informed decision making aspects of midwifery care are what has drawn her to the profession.
-Working with women, educatingthem around pregnancy and birth and empowering them to believe in themselves and their ability to birth beautiful babies and become amazing mothers is what fuels her.
+Working with women, educating them around pregnancy and birth and empowering them to believe in themselves and their ability to birth beautiful babies and become amazing mothers is what fuels her.